runtimeverification/avm-semantics/README.md

 The tests are located in [`tests/`](tests/).

-Run `make test-avm` to execute the test suite.
+Run `make test-avm-semantics -j8` to execute the test suite.
+Adjust the `-jX` option as needed to run `X` tests in parallel.

 Each test has two components:
+* a test scenario, `.avm-simulation` in [`tests/scenarios/`](tests/scenarios/) that defines the initial network state, the input transaction group and declares which TEAL programs it uses.
 * a TEAL program `.teal`, or several programs, in [`tests/teal-sources/`](tests/teal-sources/);
-* a test scenario, `.avm-simulation` in [`tests/scenarios/`](tests/scenarios/) that defines the initial network state, the input transaction group and declares which TEAL programs it uses.

-Currently, a test is considered passing if the `kavm` runner script returns 0 and the final state network state is not examined.
-This will be implemented at a later stage.
+Currently, a test is considered passing if the `kavm` runner script returns 0.
+The final state network state is not examined.

 The negative test scenarios are expected to fail and have the `.fail.avm-simulation` file extension.

 ### Symbolic Proofs

+**NOTE**: the specs have not yet been fully ported to the current semantics and are failing.
+They are not checked on CI and are not called by `make test`.

 The specifications are located in [`tests/specs/`](tests/specs/).